REVIEWS

 -By Leonardo Marques, for Notas Musicais

-"Besides being a great actress, Pisani displayed a homogeneous voice, solid from the low notes to the high ones.
-She was a flawless Fiordiligi, from whom it was impossible keeping eyes or ears away.
-She reigned supreme during the opening night."
+“In addition to being a great actress, Pisani displayed a homogeneous voice, with weight and resonance spanning from the lowest to the highest notes.
+She was an impeccable Fiordiligi, impossible to take one’s eyes or ears off.
+She absolutely reigned on the night of the premiere."

 -By Fabiana Crepaldi, for Pro Ópera